 Avoiding data lock-in - most IoT solutions lock your data in the their cloud.
-However, this date and the capabilities learned may become your top differentiators.
+However, this data and the capabilities learned may become your top differentiators.
 Own your solution

 Building your model - the model should match your capabilities.
-Don’t choose a big outsourced model if it’s not a fit (even if it promises “machine learning”).
+Don’t choose a big outsourced model you don't understand if it’s not a fit.
 Start simple

 The challenges are significant - and implementing PdM requires the right approach.

 Why have so few corporates implemented predictive maintenance?